rosalindfranklininstitute/rsecon25-intro-to-kubernetes/slides.md

   border_style: dashed

 ```
 > ⚠️ Note you will need to use specific variables for colors:
->  - they can be in hex rgb format e.g. #000000 or #0000ff
+>  - they can be in hex-RGB format e.g. #000000 or #0000ff
 >  - or they can be in css names e.g. black or blue

 Refresh your web browser.
 What has happened?